Do you need to go from Bishkek to Almaty quickly and cheaply? Just follow this guide on how to go between Bishek and Almaty via bus or taxi.

-- Almaty is a cosmopolitan city nestled at the base of some stunning mountains, with an incredible cafe culture (check out my list of the best cafes in Almaty) and vibrant social scene.
+- Visiting Almaty brings you to a cosmopolitan city nestled at the base of some stunning mountains, with an incredible cafe culture (check out my list of the best cafes in Almaty) and vibrant social scene.
 Its airport is also the best gateway for any Silk Road adventure, with daily flights to Europe, the Middle East, and all around Asia.

 - Both Kyrgyzstan and Kazakhstan are now visa-free for many nationalities!